Spontaneous wave formation in stochastic self-driven particle systems: Stochastic following model

 This equation can be expressed by the system of stochastic ordinary differential equations \be \dot Y(t) = \lambda AY(t)+A\Xi(t), \ee where $Y(t)=\big[y_1(t),y_2(t),\ldots,y_N(t)\big]\tra\in\mathbb R^{N}$, $\Xi(t)=\big[\xi_1(t),\xi_2(t),\ldots,\xi_N(t)\big]\tra\in\mathbb R^{N}$ and

-Let us stress that the processes $[x_1(t), \dots, x_n(t)]^{\top}$ obtained from \eqref{model} as well as $Y(t)$ obtained from \eqref{LS} both take values in $\R^N$, i.e.\ they are not measured on the (periodic) ring but on an infinite lane and by assuming, as given in (\ref{def_spacing}), that the spacing of the vehicle $N$ is $\Delta x_N(t)=L+x_1(t)-x_N(t)+L$.
+Let us stress that the processes $[x_1(t), \dots, x_n(t)]^{\top}$ obtained from \eqref{model} as well as $Y(t)$ obtained from \eqref{LS} both take values in $\R^N$, i.e.\ they are measured on an infinite lane using the cumulative arc length covered by each particle and by assuming, as given in (\ref{def_spacing}), that the spacing of the vehicle $N$ is $\Delta x_N(t)=L+x_1(t)-x_N(t)$.